OUTLOOK 2024 Small Stans

 All three of the Small Stans appear to be on course for respectable growth, as things stand, this year, though the IMF sees Turkmenistan only achieving around 2% growth.
 A lurking danger is an intensification of the fall-off in remittances, given various external problems around the world.
 Tajikistan is most exposed, though Kyrgyzstan too could also take a big blow in this area.

-Meanwhile, Kyrgyzstan in particular appears to be making big profits in the shadows from serving as a third country that, via re-exports, ensures Russia’s sanctioned economy is kept supplied.
+Meanwhile, Kyrgyzstan appears to be making big profits in the shadows from serving as a third country that, via re-exports, ensures Russia’s sanctioned economy is kept supplied.
 Despite pressure from the West, Bishkek will be loath to crack down on such economic activity.
 Turkmenistan, in particular, is suffering from a global downturn in cotton prices, though it has big hopes that this year will see it make strides with its ambition to greatly expand its piped gas exports to China.

 All three countries are hoping to share in increasing spoils generated by new expanded East-West trade corridors made necessary by the many traders intent on avoiding routes through Russia.